When you're knee-deep into the design of your website, it's hard to admit this fact: Some of the pages on your website are more important than others.

 Now, you need to ask the user to do something.
 This is where most pages fall short.
 One of the critical components of a web page is its call-to-action (CTA), and many website owners don't realize that every single page of a website should contain at least one CTA.

-The point of a home page isn’t for the user to see and depart.
-The point of a product page isn’t for the user to look and leave.
+The point of a home page or product page isn’t for the user to visit and leave.
 The point of content marketing isn’t for user intake, but rather, for user marketing.
-If you retain only one thing from this article, let it be that every webpage needs a CTA.
+If you retain only one thing from this article, let it be that every web page needs a CTA.

-HubSpot's home page is well laid-out and hosts a clear CTA, front and center.
+HubSpot's home page is well laid out and hosts a clear CTA, front and center.
 A user is on the HubSpot home page for a reason, and perhaps that reason is to grow their business.
-The headline speaks to the “what am I looking for?”
-And the CTA buttons tell me, the user, what I’m supposed to next.
-(The white annotations are my own, not Hubspot’s.)
+The headline speaks to the question “what am I looking for?” and the CTA buttons tell me, the user, what I’m supposed to do next.

 Now, let's see what HubSpot has going on on the About page.